djaodjin/djaodjin-annotate/README.md

 If multiple images provided, an image selector is necessary to switch.
 Image selector must trigger an event on ```annotate-image-select``` class. you can custom the event by using ```selectEvent``` option (default: ```change```) and custom the readable image attribute by using ```idAttribute``` option (default: ```id```)

+#Contributing

+The djaodjin-annotate project is using [Google Javascript style guidelines](https://google.github.io/styleguide/javascriptguide.xml), mechanically enforced through the [eslint-config-google](https://github.com/google/eslint-config-google) eslint plug-in.
+Thank you to @Josephdias92 for the initial work on this.

 #Release notes

 ###v0.0.4